blainehansen/vue-async-everything/README.md

         else return this.axios.get(`/articles/${this.articleId}`)
       },
       // this will be used if null or undefined
-      // are returned by the method or the request
+      // are returned either by the get method or by the request it returns
       // or if there's an error
       default: {
         title: "Default Title",